|

 The Area Studies track allows students to explore develop an in-depth understanding of a particular region of the world: Africa, Asia, Europe, Latin America, or the Middle East.
 Particular attention is given to the development of the modern international system and the regional systems that emerged post-colonialism.
 Students examine the international political, economic, social, and cultural systems with the student’s choice of regional area specialization.
 Students will select from broad interdisciplinary course options in poliitcal science, economics, history, art, and literature

-Area Studies Track Electives
+Area Studies Track Requirements

 Take 3 courses (or 9 credits) from the Area Studies Track Electives Group and